by Robert Wilkinson

 The song lampoons the Vietnam War draft.
 However, Guthrie stated ...that Alice's Restaurant is more an "anti-stupidity" song than an anti-war song, adding that it is based on a true incident.
 In the song, Guthrie is called up for a draft examination, and rejected as unfit for military service as a result of a criminal record — consisting in its entirety of a single arrest, court appearance, fine and clean-up order for littering and creating a public nuisance on Thanksgiving Day in 1965, when Arlo was 18 years old.

 Lest you think he was a one hit wonder, he also wrote a great anti-FBI protest song called "The Pause of Mister Claus," (video below!) where he makes the argument that Santa is a dope fiend, communist, and pacifist while suggesting to the FBI in the audience following him that they probably will need to be "sent back to the factory" if anyone finds out who they are, which "is a drag for you and an expense for the government."
 And I also found videos of him doing the Steve Goodman hit lamenting the "disappearing railroad blues" of the train called the "City of New Orleans," the ever-great "Motorcycle Song," and his classic, "Coming into Los Angeleeez, bringing in a couple of keys, don't check my bags if you please Mister Customs man...." at Woodstock.

 So for your enjoyment, here's Arlo!

-And of course, after finding the links above, I then found the original 1967 studio record.
+Here's the original 1967 studio record.
 Here's the entire 18+ minute masterpiece of "Alice's Restaurant"

 From Atlanta in 1978, "City of New Orleans"